 Virgin Atlantic's Travel Requirements

 Virgin Atlantic recommends booking pet travel at least seven days before your departure date.
 The airline offers pet travel to and from a limited set of destinations.
 There may be date and time restrictions on when your pet can travel on its aircraft.
-These can change without prior notice, so be sure to check with Virgin Atlantic Cargo's pet booking service for additional details.
+These can change without prior notice, so check with Virgin Atlantic Cargo's pet booking service for additional details.

-Pets can travel in and out of three U.K. airports: Manchester, Heathrow and Gatwick.
+Pets can travel in and out of three UK airports: Manchester, Heathrow, and Gatwick.
 Virgin Atlantic does not book flights for pets landing in or departing from these locations on Saturdays or Sundays.

-Pettable's Tips on How To Fly With Your ESA and Psychiatric Service Dogs
+Pettable's Tips on How to Fly with Your ESA and Psychiatric Service Dogs

 Limit Food and Water Intake Before the Flight